middletemplelibrary/history-of-the-library/README.md

 # The Library, an exhibition

-The Inns of Court Libraries have enjoyed a long history.
-This exhibition traces Middle Temple Library from its Tudor conception to its modern day setting, using items from both the Library’s rare book collection and various items from the Archive.
+At Middle Temple there has been a library in some form since 1540 and this exhibition traces the history of the libraries that have served Middle Temple from Tudor times to the present, through items in the rare books collection and the Inn's archival records.
+The exhibition provides glimpses at this part of the Inn which has evolved and continues to evolve with the changing needs of the members it serves.

 ## Origines juridiciales...